appdevspring16/meteorologist/README.md

 ## Setup

- - **Fork** this repo to your own GitHub.com account.
+ - Clone this repository.
- - Clone **your fork** to your own computer.
+ - **Create a branch for your work.**
- - `cd` to the folder that you just downloaded.
+ - In Terminal, `cd` to the folder that you just downloaded.
  - `bundle install`
- - Open up the entire folder in Sublime.
+ - Open up the entire folder in Atom.
  - `rails s`
  - Go to [http://localhost:3000](http://localhost:3000) in Chrome.

 ## Introduction

 In this project, you will practice working with Arrays and Hashes by pulling data from external services like Google Maps.
 You will build an application that, given a street address, tells the user the weather forecast.